|

 2026.
 Discounted EU45 antifouling for Sale.
 I have got the same great deal on antifouling again, now called EU45, (as it was years back) identical to the old Marclear, made by the same man...
 Bill Robinson.
 For high strength navy blue, mid blue, red, black, grey and white Antifouling.
 (Workboat red has become just red!)

 Ring the free phone number above and quote EOG.
 Bill will make a donation to the EOG as a result of owners buying...
 Now the paint is being supplied as 2.5 litres in 3 litre size cans, so it is easier to stir.
 Members if you would like it delivered all you have to do is ring the free-phone number to speak to Bill and quote 'Eventide Owners Group' If you are not enrolled join first or we will know and you will not get the discount.
 You pay him direct by card, or bank transfer it will come direct to you within 48 hours!
+March 2026 Update.
+Just heard that because of EU legislation this is now banned from carriers in the EU, so cannot be delivered inside EU, now only to the UK!
 John

 Scroll down for 2026 Stoppress pages...
 So latest update at the top, under this header, earlier entries below.